jonesrussell/blog-jekyll/_posts/2021-04-03-start-developing-with-laravel-in-ubuntu-20-04.md

 description: "A comprehensive guide to setting up a Laravel development environment in Ubuntu 20.04, with best practices and troubleshooting tips."
 ---

-# Start Developing with Laravel in Ubuntu 20.04

 Ahnii!

 Ubuntu makes an excellent platform for Laravel development.
 Let me show you how to set up a proper development environment from scratch.